adionizio14/Group222/business/User_Research.md

 ## Observation 5
 * Observation Statement: People who are more likely to use the app tend to be in college.
-* Supporting Data: Of the 8 people who responded with a 5 in interest to using an app to help with personal finance, only one of them does not go to college.
-Of the 16 people that put 4 for their interest in using an app to help with personal finance only 6 of them were not in college.
-Of the 18 people that were not in college, 11 of them put a 3 or less for their interest in using an app for their finances, with 4 of those votes being 1.
+* Supporting Data: Only 1/8 of the people who responded with a 5 in interest to using an app to help with personal finance do not go to college.
+6/16  of the people that put 4 for their interest in using an app to help with personal finance do not in college.
+11/18 people that were not in college put a 3 or less for their interest in using an app for their finances, with 4 of those votes being 1.
 * Team Action: N/A